roberddd/PF2B/docs/workflow/biomes_and_collections.md

 ## [Collections](collections.md)

 Collections are **plant groups for bulk importing** into your Blender Asset Library.
 They let you quickly populate categories of plants for use in the Asset Browser, without waiting for on-demand imports.
+For this functionality, no external third-party add-ons are required.

 !!! info2 ""